AirdrieZero - Initiating, facilitating, coordinating cost-lowering Net-Zero-2050 actions for residents and businesses in Airdrie, AB, Canada

 half an appliance lifetime before fuel switching year, a heat pump is viable

-then even though more expensive for first half, it makes up for it in second half
+then even though more expensive for first half, it makes up for it in the second half

 Heat pumps cost more than furnaces.
 Possible offsets to the extra cost: